zilishen/documentation/content/controller/releases/apim/apim-release-notes-3.18.md

 - **Instructions for restoring external config database may not restore published APIs (26280)**

-  The commands in the [Back Up & Restore External Config Database]({{< relref "/controller/admin-guides/backup-restore/backup-restore-external-config-db.md" >}}) guide may not restore published APIs from the backup archive.
+  The commands in the [Back Up & Restore External Config Database]({{< ref "/controller/admin-guides/backup-restore/backup-restore-external-config-db.md" >}}) guide may not restore published APIs from the backup archive.

   **Workaround:**

-  Follow the steps in the "Before You Begin" section in the ({{< relref "/controller/admin-guides/backup-restore/backup-restore-external-config-db.md" >}}) guide.
+  Follow the steps in the "Before You Begin" section in the ({{< ref "/controller/admin-guides/backup-restore/backup-restore-external-config-db.md" >}}) guide.

   In the section titled "Back Up External Config Database," replace step 2 with the following step, then proceed as per the documentation.